 My recovery defies all statistics.
-But I agree with Dr. Taylor, "statistics mean nothing to believers."
+But I agree with my doctor that "statistics mean nothing to believers."
 I eat a normal diet, have regained all the weight I lost and have gone from being unable to swallow water without great pain to eating steak without any problems!
 I still ride my motorcycle and fish, and have developed a love for snowmobiling.
 I recently retired from Tinker AFB and work part time for my neighbor's mechanical contracting company.
 Life is good.

 I can't say enough about the doctors and nurses who cared for me at CTCA.
-I look forward to my checkup scopes with Dr. Taylor.
-A couple times a year my esophagus has to be dilated (stretched) due to scarring from the aggressive treatment I received.
+I look forward to my checkup scopes with my doctor.
+A couple times a year, my esophagus has to be dilated (stretched) due to scarring from the aggressive treatment I received.
 But I consider it a minor inconvenience for a couple of days.
 That aggressive treatment saved my life.

-Dr. Flynn and his staff administered my radiation so precisely that I have had no collateral damage to any of the tissues surrounding my cancer.
-I also had great confidence in Dr. Brunk because of his studious, unhurried, contemplative, kind demeanor.
+My radiation oncologist and his staff administered my radiation so precisely that I have had no collateral damage to any of the tissues surrounding my cancer.
+I also had great confidence in my doctor because of his studious, unhurried, contemplative, kind demeanor.
 Equally important, the pain management staff did everything possible to relieve my pain and never quit until they found an effective medication for my extreme nausea.
 And Mickey and Wanda in the Outpatient Accommodations Department were very kind and accommodating.

 A cancer diagnosis, even one as dire as mine, does not automatically mean life is over.
 There were many times I could have given up.
 But if I had, I would not have been able to be best man at my son's wedding in 2003; I would have missed years with my wife; and I would have missed the blessing of having my first grandchild, Brooklyn McKenzie, who was born on my birthday in 2006!
 And, I would not be able to encourage others in their cancer battle, including veterans of the Vietnam War like myself.
 I have so much admiration and respect for them.